aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries/README.md

    - VL6180x Laser sensor
    - LSM6DS3 motion sensor
 - Onboard sensors
-   - AHT2x/ SHT3x Temperature & Humidty sensor
+   - AHT2x/ SHT3x Temperature & Humidity sensor
    - LSM6DS3 motion sensor
-- FFat File managment (uses [LittleFs](https://github.com/littlefs-project/littlefs) )
+- FFat File management (uses [LittleFs](https://github.com/littlefs-project/littlefs) )
-- WIFI connectivity managemnt
+- WIFI connectivity management
-- NPT Internet Time Syncronization
+- NPT Internet Time Synchronization
 - $GBRL command style communication
    - over Serial USB-C interface
    - over Bluetooth BLE interface
 - Microprocessor Core Frequency Management
 - Some simple Math functions
 - CSV style Files for settings and configuration
-- AT204SHA IC for unique data fingerprint identification on open environments
+- AT204SHA IC for unique data fingerprint identification in open environments
 - Dataset upload to a dataverse data repository.
 More info at www.dataverse.org and also on my [C++ API library](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library) .

 <br>

 ## ToDo List

-  - Calc MD5 hash of the dataset file yo compare with json result on upload
+  - Calc MD5 hash of the dataset file to compare with json result on upload
   - ✓ ~~OTA firmware update~~
   - ✓ ~~Validate Json received on a new dataset upload~~
   - ✓ ~~Load dataset repository metadata~~
   - ✓ ~~Output board startup diagnostics serial stream to a Bluetooth or WIFI data stream~~
   - ✓ ~~accept GBRL like setup and config $ commands.~~
-  - SQLite database to store measured experumental data and upload to a dataverse repository
+  - SQLite database to store measured experimental data and upload to a dataverse repository
   - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing (IoE - Internet of Everything).
-  - Blockchain like data storage and exchange of experimental data collected
+  - Blockchain-like data storage and exchange of experimental data collected
   - Sensor Data multiple Signing with multiple unique Fingerprint ID requests to other Smart DAQ devices
   - ✓ ~~Automatic geolocation of experimental data origins using the wifi network it connects~~
   - ✓ ~~Motion Detection of unauthorized handling of a specimen during an ongoing experiment~~